Flashforge Creator 5 and 5 Pro Breakdown: Specs, Pricing & How they Compare to Snapmaker U1, Prusa XL & Bambu Lab H2C

 Whether those theoretical numbers hold up in practice with the extra gantry mass remains to be seen, but the fact that Flashforge isn't sacrificing single-color speed to achieve the tool-changing functionality is encouraging.

 For context, the Bambu Lab H2C, which uses a different approach with swappable nozzles instead of full toolheads, achieves similar speed claims at $2'399.
-The Prusa XL, at 350 mm/s and 4'500 mm/s², is considerably slower on paper (though proven and reliable).
+The Prusa XL, at 350 mm/s and 4'500 mm/s², is considerably slower on paper.
 So speed-wise, the Creator 5 is at least talking the right numbers for this generation of tool changers.

 Smart Features and Sensors